-Geoff retired as Executive Chairman of Investec Bank (Australia) Limited on 1 January 2008 and has, since that date, assumed the nonexecutive position of Deputy Chairman.
+Geoff retired as Executive Chairman of Investec Bank (Australia) Limited on 1 January 2008 and has, since that date, assumed the non-executive position of Deputy Chairman.
 Geoff was previously CEO of Investec Bank (Australia) Limited, a principal of Wentworth Associates and before that a partner in the leading law firm, Freehills.
 He has over 20 years experience in the corporate advisory environment where he is regarded as an expert in mergers and acquisitions, capital raisings and general corporate commercial law.
-Geoff is a non-executive Chairman of listed entities the Specialty Fashion Group Limited and Cromwell Group Limited and Chairman of Investec Australia Equity Fund.
+Geoff is a non-executive Chairman of listed entities the Specialty Fashion Group Limited and Cromwell Group Limited and was appointed by the NSW Government to Chair the Property Asset Utilisation Taskforce in December 2011.
 Geoff was appointed an Officer of the Order of Australia in 2005.